JSC370/whoami-2024/README.md

 Once you are done, submit a Pull Request to include your information in the original repository.

 # Students

+- [**@jchenDDD**](https://github.com/jchenDDD) Hi, I'm John.
+I love spaghetti and posting my personal information on the internet.
+No one is reading this.
 - [**@jenydu**](https://github.com/jenydu) My name is Jenny.
 I am a UofT student.